Data Processing Addendum

-Nature and Purpose of Processing: Company will process Customer’s Personal Data as necessary to provide the Services under the Agreement, for the purposes specified in the Agreement and this Addendum, and in accordance with Customer’s instructions as set forth in this Addendum.
+Nature and Purpose of Processing: Company will process Customer’s Personal Data as necessary to provide the Services under the Agreement, for the purposes specified in the Agreement and this DPA, and in accordance with Customer’s instructions as set forth in this DPA.

 Categories of Data Subjects: Customer end-users/customers and Customer employees.

 Categories of Personal Data: Company processes Personal Data contained in Customer Account Data, Customer Usage Data, and any Personal Data provided by Customer (including any Personal Data Customer collects from its end users and processes through its use of the Services) or collected by Company in order to provide the Services or as otherwise set forth in the Agreement or this DPA.
 Categories of Personal Data include name, coarse location, email address, phone number, online identifiers, and online presence.